amplience/dc-extension-bynder/docs/USAGE.md

 Image from Bynder

-This illustration also shows that the data from Bynder is stored in the Amplience content form and available for front end renders (Including Live, Preview and visualisation)
+This illustration also shows that the data from Bynder is stored in the Amplience content form and available for front end renders (including Live, Preview and visualisation)

 ![Figure 4](../media/bynder-extension-field-added.png)